rails/rails/guides/source/maintenance_policy.md

 **Patch `Z`**

 Only bug fixes, no API changes, no new features.
-Except as necessary for security fixes or deprecations.
+Except as necessary for security fixes.

 **Minor `Y`**

 New features, may contain API changes (Serve as major versions of Semver).
-Breaking changes are paired with deprecation notices in patch level release of the last minor version level.
+Breaking changes are paired with deprecation notices in the previous minor or major release.

 **Major `X`**